Benazir Bhutto International Airport: Facilities

-Benazir Bhutto International Airport was a civil and military airport which handled VIPs as well as public scheduled operations for many airlines.
-Foreign diplomats, high level government officials, as well as military officials were welcomed at this airport.
+Benazir Bhutto International Airport was a civil and military airport which handled VIPs as well as scheduled public operations for many airlines.
+Foreign diplomats, high level government officials as well as military officials were welcomed at this airport.

 The airport was only able to handle eleven wide body aircraft at one time, with an additional five parking places for general aviation aircraft.
 It could not accommodate large aircraft such as the Airbus A380 or the Boeing 747-8.
-This airport did not have any air bridges installed, so buses took the passengers from the airport terminal to the aircraft where air stairs were used.
+This airport did not have any air bridges installed, so buses took the passengers from the airport terminal to the aircraft, where air stairs were used.

 Current status

 Since the airport was built on an airbase, the Pakistan Air Force has taken ownership of the apron and old terminal building of the airfield in a similar fashion to when Lahore's Allama Iqbal International Airport moved its terminals.

 The runway is expected to remain in use by the PAF in the near future and VIPs and other dignitaries will continue to use the airbase instead of Islamabad International Airport.

 General aviation by private companies is also expected to continue to use this airport instead of the new Islamabad International Airport.